nkpro2000sr/FlamesFinder/README.md

 # FlamesFinder_GUI
-Game (prediction) just for fun. predict relation between two people irrespective of therir gender, nest level of FLAMES.
+Game (prediction) just for fun. predict relation between two people irrespective of their gender, next level of FLAMES.

 it also supports custom relations and many modes (order,special,random).